Skip to main content

 The hope for MacLean and her caregivers is that she will never have cancer.
 The odds of that happening are significantly decreased now that she is part of Lowell General's Breast Cancer Risk Assessment Program, where experts will monitor her closely as long as necessary.

-On her first visit to the clinic, she met with Jennifer Gilliatt, a breast care nurse practitioner, who walked her through all the ways she can keep breast cancer away for the rest of her life.
+On her first visit to the clinic, she met Jennifer Gilliatt, NP, a breast care nurse practitioner, who walked her through all the ways she can reduce her breast cancer risk.

 "Now the focus is on increased screening, as well as risk reduction," Gilliatt says.
 "That can be done through medication and lifestyle factors, including nutrition, exercise, maintaining a healthy weight and decreasing alcohol.
 The patient is directly involved in their care and risk reduction."

 The clinic also connected Diane with genetic testing, which she wanted to do to help her daughter know her genetic risk.
-Gilliatt says women are often surprised to learn that their local hospital offers this level of cancer care in a community setting.
+Lowell General Hospital now offers genetic testing right on campus—no more long trips into Boston for answers that matter.

-“What we’re doing is incredibly unique,” she says.
+"What we're doing is incredibly unique," Gilliatt says.

 MacLean raves about the care she received, from the initial imaging to scheduling to the surgeons and then the high-risk clinic, and feels prepared to face whatever comes next.